Correlation between upstreamness and downstreamness in random global value chains: Definition of Upstreamness and Downstreamness

 Antr\`{a}s and Chor \cite{antras2012econometrica} considered a closed economy of $N$ industries with no inventories -- for instance, corresponding to a hypothetical single country that does not trade with others.
 For each industrial sector $i\in\{1,2,\ldots,N\}$ the value of gross output indicated with $Y_i$ equals the sum of its use as a final good ($F_i$) and its use as an intermediate input to other industries ($Z_i$)

-Here, $d_{ij}$ is the dollar amount of sector $i$'s output needed to produce one dollar's worth of sector $j$'s output (see schematic structure of a I-O matrix for a single country in Fig. \ref{fig:ioscheme2}).
+Here, $a_{ij}$ is the total value in monetary units (e.g. US dollars) of $i$'s output used to produce $j$'s output, while $d_{ij}$ is the amount of monetary units of sector $i$'s output needed to produce one monetary unit's worth of sector $j$'s output (see schematic structure of a I-O matrix for a single country in Fig. \ref{fig:ioscheme2}).

 Iterating the identity in \eqref{eq:iteration}, one obtains an infinite sequence of terms reflecting the use of sector $i$'s output at different level in the value chain

 Using the matrix geometric series $\sum_{k\geq 0}D^k = [\mathds{1}_N-D]^{-1} $, we can eventually rewrite \eqref{eq:recursion} as